axic/puretea/README.md

 2) It does not perform `JUMPDEST`-analysis (see [this talk](https://www.youtube.com/watch?v=8Cp8IsmIJl4)
 for an explainer), but relies on EVM execution for it.
-3) It does not handle the [Solidity metadata](https://docs.soliditylang.org/en/latest/metadata.html#contract-metadata), but (soon) contains a helper function for removing it.
+3) It does not handle the [Solidity metadata](https://docs.soliditylang.org/en/latest/metadata.html#contract-metadata), but contains a helper function for removing it.

 ## Usage